thornton4/MySandbox/chapter1.md

 Create a variable named "x" that is a vector containing the three numbers: 2,3, and 7.
 Then, set a variable called "mean.x" to be the mean of this vector.

 `@hint`
-To assign a variable use XXXX = YYYY where XXXX is the name of the variable, and YYYY is what you want assigned to that variable
+Assign a group of numbers  to a variable using c(…) The "mean()" function is useful for finding the mean of a vector

 `@pre_exercise_code`